 It depends on how many hours you have completed and what major you have officially declared.

-All students with 59 or fewer completed hours are advised by University Advisement, (Sid Richardson, First Floor West Wing 254-710-7280).
+All pre-majors with 59 or fewer completed hours are advised by University Advisement (Sid Richardson, First Floor West Wing 254-710-7280).

 The designated advisor for all neuroscience majors is Dr. Rachel Clark.

 Psychology majors are advised by Dr. Tamara Lawrence.

 Pre-Professional Students: Students in a number of pre-professional programs (e.g., pre-med, pre-dent, pre-vet, optometry) who are majoring in psychology are advised by the pre-med advisors during their freshman and sophomore years and by a psychology advisor in their junior and senior years.

 You will probably want to read the College of Arts and Sciences Bulletin for a description of all of the courses that you are considering.
 Other students are also a good source of information about courses, although you must often evaluate this information within the proper context (e.g., how interested was the student in the course content).
 In preparing to register, you should have a list of 6-10 courses that you would like to take in the next semester.
 Then consult the Schedule of Classes for the availability of these courses and the class meeting times.
 Arrange your desired schedule and a back-up schedule.